 Early ProofPilot’s versions supported studies in the US, Brazil and Peru.
 The platform has been used by organizations and institutions like The Huffington Post, the Centers for Disease Control and Prevention (CDC), NYC Health, and AIDS Clinical Trials Group (ACTG).

 The platform is split into three parts.
 The first enables users to design research studies.
 This process is based in a microinteraction, allows using study templates and fill in the blanks to create a study.
 The second is participant experience involving the study launching and automatic reviewing by specialists.
 Finally, the study is available for customers via mobile devices and desktop computers.

 CoachCare (previously Selvera) offers professional weight management program.
 The software helps users manage their daily nutrition and physical activity and provides one-on-one expert counseling.
 CoachCare offers a patient mobile app, clinical dashboard, and connected proprietary trackers to monitor user’s progress.
 Their technology can play a key role in addressing a predisposed issue like obesity before it becomes critical.

-“The desire to focus my career on health and wellness started early; I saw family members battle obesity and chronic diseases and conditions, including diabetes, cancer, high cholesterol, and hypertension — many of which could have been prevented with a healthy diet and more exercise,” Andrew Zengilowski, CEO and Co-Founder of CoachCare said.
+‘The desire to focus my career on health and wellness started early; I saw family members battle obesity and chronic diseases and conditions, including diabetes, cancer, high cholesterol, and hypertension — many of which could have been prevented with a healthy diet and more exercise.’

 The idea for CoachCare was born after reviewing the commercial weight management market.
 According to the results, more than 150 million Americans fight obesity.
 Some of them couldn’t find a proper weight management tool that demonstrated long-term success.
 So Zengilowski decided to partner with healthcare professionals and certified nutritionists to develop a user-friendly solution.
 The early CoachCare results indicate that, on average, users lost one and a half pounds per week.